 Mother Superior at the time, Mother Damian Duncombe, and Hospital Secretary, John Joseph O’Brien, were appointed to manage the fund – the original trustees.

 In 1983 the staff superannuation fund name officially became The Sisters of Mercy Staff Superannuation Scheme and it had approximately $8 million in assets at the time.

 In 1991 the superannuation office was established on Mater’s South Brisbane campus and in 1992, 30 years after Mercy Super was established, the Australian Government introduced the Superannuation Guarantee, a compulsory system of superannuation support for Australian employees, paid for by their employers.

 It may seem strange now, but back in 1974 only 32 per cent of the Australian workforce, and only 15 per cent of working women, received superannuation.
 Today, 77 per cent of Mercy Super’s members are women and 71 per cent of the Australian workforce, including 67 per cent of women, receive superannuation.
 We sure have come a long way since the 70’s!

 In 2009 the fund held $380 million in savings for its 11,000 members and became known as what it is today, Mercy Super.
 In 2016, Mercy Super’s assets reached $1 billion and the fund was awarded the SuperRatings Rising Star award, recognising the super fund that excelled in significantly enhancing its services and benefits for members – people like you.

 Today, the core purpose and passion behind Mercy Super remains unchanged – to build better retirement outcomes for her unique community of members.
-Mercy Super may be in her late 50s, but she is as fresh and energetic as ever – taking care of the $1.3 billion entrusted by more than 13,000 exceptional people that make up the membership community.
+Mercy Super may be almost 60, but she is as fresh and energetic as ever – taking care of the $1.7 billion entrusted by more than 13,000 exceptional people that make up the membership community.